Historical Marker #18 in Robertson County commemorates the Battle of Blue Licks, which is sometimes called the last battle of the Revolutionary War.

 On August 19, the Kentuckians reached the Blue Licks crossing point of the Licking River.
-There, the pioneers observed some Indians run over a hill just out of gunshot range.
+There, they observed British-allied Shawnee and Wyandots run over a hill just out of gunshot range.
 Boone quickly advised the men to make a tactical flanking maneuver in order to avoid a potential ambush from nearby ravines, but the furious Kentuckians ignored Boone's advice and continued after the enemy.
 The impetuous attackers soon became the attacked.
-When the settlers came within easy range, the Canadians and Indians fired from the cover of the hiding places Boone had warned against.
+When the settlers came within easy range, the Canadians and Native Americans fired from the cover of the hiding places Boone had warned against.
 The volley of gunfire surprised the pioneer force and threw them into a panicked retreat.

-During their disorganized flight, the some of the settlers were caught by the Indians—mainly Wyandots—and were hacked down with tomahawks.
-The fight was basically over before it began, but the engagement left about seventy of the Kentuckians dead, including their leader, Colonel John Todd, militia leader Stephen Trigg, and Boone's son, Israel.
-After a short pursuit, the Indians returned to the battlefield and mutilated the dead.
-A force under Benjamin Logan, which did not arrive in time for the fight, met the fleeing settlers and then arrived at the battlefield a few days later.
-Logan's men buried their fellow settlers.
+During their disorganized flight, the Kentuckians, Wyandots, and Shawnne engaged in hand-to-hand combat.
+The fight was basically over before it began, but it left about seventy of the Kentuckians dead, including their leader, Colonel John Todd, militia leader Stephen Trigg, and Boone's son, Israel.
+A force under Benjamin Logan, which did not arrive in time for the fight, met the fleeing Kentuckians and then arrived at the battlefield a few days later.
+Logan's men buried the fallen.

 The Battle of Blue Licks came several months after Washington's defeat of Cornwallis at Yorktown, Virginia.
 Fortunately for the American cause, however, the frontier defeat was not enough to influence the outcome of the Revolutionary War.
-The Treaty of Paris, signed the following year, settled the conflict, but certainly not the fighting between settlers and Native Americans on the Kentucky frontier.
+The Treaty of Paris, signed the following year, settled the conflict, but certainly not the ongoing violence in post-Revolution Kentucky.

 Today, the Blue Licks Battlefield is part of the Kentucky State Park system.
-A monument there remembers the pioneer men who died during the battle.
+A monument there remembers the white men who died during the battle.